dinhomathias/Amc/Transition-guide-to-Version-14.0.md

 updater = Updater.builder().token('TOKEN').build()
 ```

 We hope that this change makes it easier for you to understand what goes where and also simplifies setups of customized solutions, e.g. if you want to use a custom webhook.

+There is also a [[standalone wiki page|Builder-Pattern]] just about this topic.

 # Changes for specific modules, classes & functions